RayJayShark/RayJayShark.github.io/design.md

 #### LogObject

-One important snippit of this enhancement is the LogObject abstract class that is used as a framework for more specific logs.
+One important snippet of this enhancement is the LogObject abstract class that is used as a framework for more specific logs.
 You can see the imformation that is stored with each log.

 ```cs